Washington Assessment of Student Learning: Math cancelled, science section delay

 On May 8, 2007, Governor Gregoire signed and officially called the delay of the math and science sections of the WASL test.
-Students in the Class of 2008 will still have to only pass the reading and writing sections.
-On March 26, 2008, Gregoire effectively tossed out the math section of the 10th-grade WASL, largely due to low pass rates and debate over its long list of problems, to be replaced by math tests at the end of classes.
+Students in the Class of 2008 would still have to only pass the reading and writing sections.
+On March 26, 2008, Gregoire effectively dismissed the math section of the 10th-grade WASL, largely due to low pass rates and debate over its long list of problems, to be replaced by math tests at the end of classes.

-The math WASL will count as a graduation requirement in 2011 and then be replaced in 2014 by end-of-course exams.
-The math end-of-course exams will be administered after Algebra and Geometry, and will be taken at the completion of the course.
-This means that some students may achieve their math graduation requirements prior to even entering high school, which may help ease the stress of taking the WASL for the remaining subjects during their 9th or 10th grade year.
-However, the WASL has been thrown out.
-Starting in 2010, students will no longer have to take the WASL.
+The math WASL would count as a graduation requirement in 2011 before being replaced in 2014 by end-of-course exams.
+The math end-of-course exams would be administered after Algebra and Geometry, and would be taken at the completion of the course.
+This meant that some students may have achieved their math graduation requirements prior to even entering high school, which may have helped ease the stress of taking the WASL for the remaining subjects during their 9th or 10th grade year.
+However, the WASL was ultimately discontinued.
+Starting in 2010, students no longer had to take the WASL.